On Borkar and Young Relaxed Control Topologies and Continuous Dependence of Invariant Measures on Control Policy: Introduction

 {\bf Contributions.} Our main results are the following. \begin{itemize} \item[(i)] Building on a supporting technical result on the relations between Young topologies at absolutely continuous input measures in Lemma \ref{equivYoungT}, we provide in Theorem \ref{equivYouBorTop} implication and equivalence relations between the Borkar and Young topologies.
 Notably, with $\psi$ being an input measure and $\lambda$ the Lebesgue measure and $\mathbb{X} = \mathbb{R}^n$; if $\psi \ll \lambda$ with the Radon-Nikodym derivative (density) $g(x)=\frac{d\psi}{d\lambda}(x)$ being positive everywhere, convergence in Young topology at input measure $\psi$ implies convergence in Borkar topology; and if $\psi \ll \lambda$ and $\psi$ is a finite measure, then convergence in Borkar topology implies convergence in Young topology at input $\psi$.
 Thus, if $\psi \ll \lambda$, $\psi$ is a finite measure (such as a probability measure), and $g(x)=\frac{d\psi}{d\lambda}(x)$ is positive everywhere, the topologies are equivalent.

 \item[(ii)] We present conditions on the continuous dependence of invariant measures in discrete-time controlled Markov chains on the space of control policies under the Young topology in Theorem \ref{ContInvPolicy} and a particular application for finite models in Theorem \ref{ContInvPolicy2}.
 Theorem \ref{ContInvPolicy} has direct implications on existence of average cost optimal stochastic control policies (we recall that in continuous-time, such a result has been established \cite[Lemma 4.4]{arapostathis2010uniform} under the Borkar topology).
-As a further application, in Theorem \ref{denseQuantizedFiniteAC}, we show near optimality of quantized control policies (in both state and action) or continuous stationary and deterministic policies for average cost control under mild technical (with either weak continuity in the state-action pair or strong continuity in the action for each state) conditions on transition kernels. \end{itemize}
+In discrete-time, such a result is not available to our knowledge for controlled models.
+In a control-free setup, we note a perturbation result given in \cite[Thm.
+1.6]{kartashov1996strong} (see \cite[Theorem 9.2.6]{HernandezLasserreErgodic}) under a strong norm defined on transition kernels viewed as an operator acting on the space of signed measures. \item[(iii)] As a further application, in Theorem \ref{denseQuantizedFiniteAC}, we show near optimality of quantized control policies (in both state and action) or continuous stationary and deterministic policies for average cost control under mild technical (with either weak continuity in the state-action pair or strong continuity in the action for each state) conditions on transition kernels.
+These justify the use of learning theoretic methods or numerical methods for average cost optimal control problems. \end{itemize}